nirmitpatel/CS480_Patel/PA3/README.md

 I have added a new model matrix for moon which uses model matrix to get updated value of planet and orbit arounds it.
 Everything else is the same as described in previous PA.

 DELETE -> stops orbit

 TAB -> reverse moon orbit

+To compile, follow the same steps described below.

 #PA2: Implementing Keyboard and Mosue Interactions
 PA2 takes SPACEBAR, RIGHT ALT, and RIGHT CTRL keys to pause, reverse rotation and stop rotation and continue spin respectively.